 In order to be able to write programs in Java at home, you'll need to obtain and install some software.
 It's all free for personal use.
 You can freely download this software from the Internet.
 Some of these files can be quite large (37+MB), so I'd recommend downloading this stuff while at school (the networks here are pretty fast), if possible.

 This software has also been installed on the classroom computers, the hallway computers, and some of the computer in the Open Learning Center here at Cascadia.
-You should anticipate spending as much as 2-4 hours to get all your software downloaded and installed correctly, more if you're trying to download this stuff over a slow connect.
+You should anticipate spending a couple of hours to get all your software downloaded and installed correctly, more if you're trying to download this stuff over a slow connect.
 As such, you should allot enough time to both get all this software AND to work on your first assignment.
 If you can't get this to work, please ask and I'll try and help out.
 If you have a laptop you are encouraged to bring the laptop to class so that the instructor can trouble-shoot any problems directly on your computer.

 Do remember that Cascadia has public computer labs which you can use.
 If nothing else, you can always go there and use those computers.
 As such, I won't accept excuses such as "My homework is late because I couldn't install the software"

 If you are using a school computer you need only install the Becker software in your home directory.

 If you prefer to use your laptop (which I encourage, if you can) you will install all the software.
 You should install the most recent versions of each piece of software, and be sure to choose the versions that match your computer (Mac/Windows/etc.)

 You are encouraged to bring your laptop to class for help.